msolberg/rhel-osp-on-satellite6/doc/install.md

 2. Click "+ Add New Module".
 3. Click "Select a Version" next to the module named "quickstack".
 4. Select the "Use Latest" version.

-Follow the same procedure to import each of the StackForge puppet modules to the content view.
-Use the "add_puppet_modules.sh" script to expedite the process.

-TODO:  This should all be scripted - there are 48 of these modules!

 Publish the version of the content view: